YOGTZE case

 The YOGTZE case (YOGTZE-Fall, also BAB-Rätsel, "Autobahn Riddle") refers to the death of unemployed German food engineer Günther Stoll, which occurred on 26 October 1984.
-It is one of the most mysterious unsolved cases in German criminal history.
+Stoll died under mysterious circumstances, and the case is unsolved.

+In April 2025, the case was closed as accidental, after new investigation had revealed that it was most likely a single-car wreck.